HeyFarrukh/web-app/content/articles/cv-guide.md

 ---
-title: "How to Write a CV That Gets You Hired (Reviewed by Accenture & HSBC)"
+title: "Learn How to Write a CV That Gets You Hired"
 description: "Struggling to get interviews?
 Learn how to write a CV that stands out to recruiters.
-Reviewed by Accenture, HSBC & more, this guide helps you land the apprenticeship you want."
+Reviewed by Accenture, IBM & more, this guide helps you land the apprenticeship you want."
 category: "Guides"
 image: "/resources/articles/cv-guide.png"
 author: "Jamal"
+date: "2025-03-23"
 authorImage: "/media/jamal-av.png"
 keywords: ["CV tips", "apprenticeship CV", "CV guide", "resume tips", "how to write a CV", "job application help", "career guide", "ATS-friendly CV", "best CV format"]
 featured: true
 partnerships:
   - company: "Accenture"
-    collaborators: ["apprentice", "recruiter"]
+    collaborators: ["apprentice"]
-  - company: "HSBC"
+  - company: "IBM"
-    collaborators: ["apprentice", "recruiter"]
+    collaborators: ["apprentice"]
   - company: "Digital Catapult"
-    collaborators: ["apprentice", "recruiter"]
+    collaborators: ["recruiter"]
 ---

 #  CV Writing Guide: Make a Lasting First Impression